Gmail Username Checker avatar

 sourceQueryTypeAlways registration_availability.

-runStatusAlways ok for emitted rows.
+runStatusAlways ok for emitted final results.

 checkedAtUTC timestamp when the username was checked.